JoshDoody/joshdoody.github.io/_posts/2017-07-28-how-to-write-a-resume.md

 layout: post
 title: How to Write a Kick-Ass Resume
 headline: How to write a compelling resume
-excerpt: How to write a compelling resume or CV that will get you get more job interviews
+excerpt: How to write a compelling resume or CV that will get you more job interviews
 context: interview
 author: kai
+og-image: HowToWriteAResume.png
 last_modified_at: 2017-07-28
 extra_css:
   - how-to-write-a-resume.css